m0442/StealParser/README.md

 ## ⚖️ Legal Disclaimer

-This tool is provided for educational and research purposes only.
+This tool is provided for legitimate security research and educational purposes only.
 Users are responsible for ensuring compliance with applicable laws and regulations.
 The authors are not responsible for any misuse of this software.
+Users must only analyze data they have legal permission to access.

 ## 🆘 Support